ITCS 4101: Introduction to Natural Language Processing

 6. LLMs: use scenarios, strengths and weaknesses

-7. LLMs: application development with the chat completion API
+7. LLMs: application development through APIs

-8. LLMs: connecting applications with tools and external resources through MCP
+8. LLMs: connecting applications with tools and external resources

-9. LLMs: developing and deploying multi-agent systems
+11. LLMs: developing and deploying multi-agent systems

-15. Biases vs. fairness and rationality in NLP models
+16. Biases vs. fairness and rationality in NLP models

 Homework assignments1: